fineanmol/plant-tree/README.md

-🪴 Updated on Sat, 26 Jul 2025 20:45:10 GMT
+🌳 Updated on Sat, 26 Jul 2025 20:31:45 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "Truth can only be found in one place: the code."